Probate Q&A Series

 Process & Timing

 1. Who files: The North Carolina personal representative (executor/administrator).
-Where: Request certified/exemplified copies of your North Carolina Letters and probate filings from the Clerk of Superior Court; then file in the probate court where the property is located.
+Where: Request certified/exemplified copies of your North Carolina Letters and probate filings from the Clerk of Superior Court; then file in the probate court or land records office, as required by the state where the property is located.
 What: File the exemplified probate package and, if required, a petition for ancillary administration in that state.
 When: Do this before you list or contract to sell; timelines vary by court and state.

-3. Close the ancillary file(s) after the sale; send net proceeds back to the North Carolina estate to pay claims, taxes, and make distributions.
+3. Close the ancillary file(s) after the sale; handle net proceeds as required by the situs state and the North Carolina estate administration.

 Exceptions & Pitfalls